This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra charge to you.

 Continue on to Payson, the central point for much of the outdoor activity located amidst the Tonto and Apache-Sitgreaves National Forests.
 From Payson, drive east along the Mogollon Rim itself as you catch glimpses of magnificent valley views 2,000 feet below.
 Stop by the Mogollon Rim Visitor Center, which provides interpretive exhibits and a photo op.
 Emerge from the forest and continue northeast to the Petrified Forest National Park and its Rainbow Forest Museum, which shows the type of “critters” used to live nearby.
 (Spoiler alert: they were BIGGG!)

-3:10 to Yuma: Southwestern Arizona Road Trip
+3:10 to Yuma: Southwestern Road Trips in Arizona

 On this road trip in Arizona head west from Phoenix via to explore some of the state’s rugged southwest terrain.
 Rockhounds will love collecting quartz at Crystal Hill in the Kofa National Wildlife Refuge.
 Continue to the most southwestern corner of the state, to explore the many sights in the historic border town of Yuma, including its old Territorial Prison.

 Head back eastward, turning south toward Ajo, a great stopover when visiting Organ Pipe Cactus National Monument, where you can hike to the abandoned Victoria Mine amid majestic Organ Pipe cactus.
 Continue eastward and drive up Kitt Peak for a tour of the National Observatory, which will give you a new appreciation for those starry Arizona skies, before you head onward to Tucson.

 South Central Arizona Road Trip: History, Art & Underground Wonders